na-na-hi/renget/archive/nikg-advice-voice_lines.md

 2. I like you, Commander.
 I really do.
 3. Whenever i'm around you I feel warm inside.

+>Outpost Patrol
+1. This place makes me feel warm inside.
+Just like with you, Commander!
+2. Anis kicked me out of the dormitory because I sprinkled flour everywhere...
+3. Commander, let's go for a wow... w-wall... w-what's the word?
+Ahh!
+That's it!
+Let's go for a wauuuuk.

 ##Neon (Blue Ocean)
 >Blabla Status